Table of Contents

 Tobacco and alcohol are known carcinogens, but imagine the toll they take on the bacteria in your gut.
 Alcohol has long been used as a disinfectant, and nicotine is a plant’s natural defense against bugs and pests.
-Both of these things can wipe out a large portion of the gut bacteria that we need.
+Both of these things can wipe out a substantial portion of the gut bacteria that we need.
 Over time, this may lead to an imbalance of certain species of bacteria within the gut.

-1. Eat Foods That Are High In Fiber
+1. Eat Foods High In Fiber

-Fiber is the part of plant foods that we can’t digest.
-The fact that we can’t digest it does not mean that gut bacteria can’t.
+But the fact that we can’t digest it does not mean that gut bacteria can’t.
 Foods that lack natural fiber (like processed foods and refined carbohydrates) get emptied into the bloodstream from the gut.
 This reduces the amount of time that healthy bacteria have to feed on good food sources.

 2. Eat A Variety Of Foods

 Different gut bacteria thrive off of different kinds of foods.
 Ensuring that your diet has a variety of foods ensures there is enough diversity within your gut to support a healthy microbiome.

 It’s easy to starve off a specific population of gut bacteria by avoiding an entire food group.
 Overeating a particular food also increases the risk of developing an imbalance of gut bacteria.

 3. Exercise Regularly

 Exercise increases blood flow.
 This allows nutrients to be delivered to the gut.
 It also allows for nutrients to be extracted from the gut.
 What good are these beneficial chemicals if they aren’t efficiently cycled through the body?